avcordaro/data-science-independent-projects/README.md

 * __Detecting Pneumonia from Chest X-Rays (PyTorch)__ - attempting to build a visualisation model that can predict whether a patient has pneumonia from their chest x-ray.

+* __Movie Recommender using Content Filtering (pandas)__ - building a movie recommender using content filtering.
+This means that given a movie, it recommends other movies to the user based on similar content (description, keywords, cast, crew, etc...).

 * __Predicting Flight Arrival Delays (scikit-learn)__ - attempting to build a model that can predict the arrival delay of flights, using information available at take-off, for the The U.S. Department of Transportation's 2015 Domestic Flights dataset.

 * __Predicting Winners of Diamond Ranked Matches in League of Legends (scikit-learn)__ - attempting to build a model that can predict the winners of diamond ranked matches in the very popular competitive strategy game, League of Legends.